-The Audit and Compliance Committee comprises five (5) members, which is within the limits established in article 44 of the Articles of Association, article 26 of the Board Regulations, and article 3 of the Audit and Compliance Committee Regulations, which set a minimum of three (3) and maximum of five (5) members, appointed by the Board of Directors based, in particular, on their knowledge and experience on accounting, auditing and risk management.
+This Committee consists of five (5) members, within the limits set in articles 44 of the Consolidated Articles of Association, article 26 of the Board Regulations, and article 3 of the Regulations of the Audit and Compliance Committee, which set a minimum of three (3) and maximum of five (5) members, appointed by the Board of Directors based, in particular, on their knowledge and experience on accounting, auditing and risk management.
 Overall, the members of the Audit and Compliance Committee shall have the pertinent technical knowledge of the gas industry.
 No executive Director may sit on the Audit and Compliance Committee and the majority of its members must be independent.
-Four (3) of the Committee's members are independent and we highlight that the President of the Comision and we highlight that the President of the Committee, MS. DOÑA ISABEL TOCINO BISCAROLASAGA, is the only independent director and (1), SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) is a Proprietary Director.MR MARTÍ PARELLADA SABATA, an Independent Director, External Director was appointed Chairman of the Audit and Compliance Committee on 19 May 2015 by the Board of Directors of Enagás based on his knowledge and experience on accounting, auditing or both, as provided for in articles 44 of the Articles of Association and 26 of the Board Regulations.
+Three (3) of the Committee's members are independent and we highlight that the President of the Committee, MS ISABEL TOCINO BISCAROLASAGA, is independent and only one (1) member, SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) is a Proprietary Director.
+MR MARTÍ PARELLADA SABATA, External Director, was appointed by the Board of Directors of Enagás based on his knowledge and experience on accounting, auditing or both, as provided for in articles 44 of the Consolidated Articles of Association and 26 of the Regulations for the Organization and Functioning of the Board of Directors.